atapas/webapis-playground/HOW-TO-ADD-DEMO.md

 Now you will be asked to give answers to a few questions.

-- **Give us a demo id**: This is the id of the demo that you want to add.
-Please provide a unique id, preferably in this format, `_payment_request`(assuming you are adding a demo for the Payment Request API).
+1. Give us a demo id:
+   This is the id of the demo that you want to add.
+Please provide a unique id, for example, `payment-request`(assuming you are adding a demo for the Payment Request API).

-- **Please provide a demo title**: This is the title of the demo that you want to add.
+2. Please provide a demo title:
+   This is the title of the demo that you want to add.

-- **Tell us more about the demo**: This is the description of the demo that you want to add.
+3. Tell us more about the demo:
-- **Please provide the demo folder name**: This is the folder name of the demo that you want to add.
-Please provide a folder name, preferably in this format, `payment-request`(assuming you are adding a demo for the Payment Request API).
+   This is the description of the demo that you want to add.

-- **Give us the feature URL from https://caniuse.com/**: This is the feature URL of the demo that you want to add.
+4. Give us the feature URL from https://caniuse.com/:
+   This is the feature URL of the demo that you want to add.
 Would you please provide a feature URL, preferably in this format, `https://caniuse.com/payment-request`(assuming you are adding a demo for the Payment Request API)?

+5. Tell us your name:
-- **Tell us your name:** This is the name of the author of the demo you want to add.
-Please provide a name.
+   This is the name of the author of the demo you want to add.

+6. Your Twitter username:
-- **Your Twitter handle:** This is the Twitter handle of the author of the demo that you want to add.
-Please provide a Twitter handle without the `@` symbol.
+   This is the Twitter handle of the author of the demo that you want to add.

+7. Your github username:
-- **Your e-mail address:** This is the email of the author of the demo that you want to add.
-Please provide an email.
+   This is the Github handle of the author of the demo that you want to add.

 > Here is a screenshot of the process: <img src='./public/readme/gen-demo-steps.png' alt='flow'>

 ## 5. Autogenerating the code for the demo

-The above process will automatically generate the code for the demo to start with.

-- **The code will be generated in the `pages/demos` folder**: You will see a new folder created for your demo with a file called `index.js`.
-This file will contain the user interface code for your demo.
-Please write the UI code in the `ToRender` component.

-- **The Web API logic to go to `web-apis` folder**: You will see a new folder created under the `web-apis` folder with a file named `index.js`.
-This file will contain all the logic for your demo.
-Your logic should be exported as functions in the UI component(under `pages/demos` folder) we discussed above.
+1. The code will be generated in the `modules` folder:
+   Here you find two other folders `apis` where you write the `api` logic and `demos` where you write the `UI` to show the `api` working.

+2. The `hasSupport()` method:
-- **The `isSupported()` method**: It is important to define the browser support for an API in the `isSupported()` method of your API file.
+   It is important to define the browser support for an API in the `hasSupport()` method of your API file.
 Please check the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API) for the support logic for the API you are adding.

 ## 6. Update the main Readme file